-Any student that wishes to interrupt their studies for a period of time with the specific intention of returning to complete the program, should apply for a leave of absence with the registrar.
-Students need to refer to Policy 1218 Academic Standing and Policy 1239 Leave of Absence and Withdrawal.
+Any student who wishes to interrupt their studies for a period of time with the specific intention of returning to complete the program should apply for a leave of absence with the registrar.
+Refer to Policy 1239 Leave of Absence and Withdrawal.